hummingbot/hummingbot/documentation/docs/installation/binary.md

 # Install Hummingbot via Binary

-We maintain compiled binary images for each Hummingbot release for MacOS and Windows, available on Hummingbot's [Downloads](https://hummingbot.io/download) page.
+We maintain links to compiled binary images for each Hummingbot release for MacOS and Windows, available on the [Installation](./installation) page.

+This guide shows you how to use the binary installer for Mac and Windows.

 ## MacOS